Thubten Jigme Norbu: Life in the US

 Norbu lived at the Tibetan-Mongolian Buddhist Cultural Center with his wife Kunyang.
 They have three sons, Lhundrup, Kunga and Jigme Norbu, all born in New York.
+Norbu moved to Bloomington in 1965 to teach college students as a professor of Tibetan Studies at Indiana University Bloomington where he taught until retirement from IUB in 1987.
 In late 2002, Norbu suffered a series of strokes and became an invalid.

 Norbu died at the age of 86 on September 5, 2008, at his home in Indiana in the United States having been ill for several years.
 His body was cremated in a traditional Buddhist ceremony.

+Norbu's wife Kunyang briefly ran a Tibetan restaurant in Bloomington.

 His youngest son, Jigme, died at the age of 45 on February 14, 2011, while carrying on his father's work.
 He was hit by a car in Florida during a walk to promote Tibetan independence and raise awareness of Tibet.